jhucsf/fall2021/resources/exam2review-solutions.md

 The problem is potential O(N<sup>2</sup>) running time when a large number of small strings are combined.
 The problem is that `strcat` repeatedly has to look for the NUL terminator in the `result` buffer, an O(N) operation which is called in a loop.
+Note here that *N* is the combined length of all of the strings.

-This can be fixed by keeping track of where the NUL terminator in the result buffer is.
+This can be fixed by keeping track of where the NUL terminator in the result buffer is, and appending each string's data in the correct position (without requiring a loop to find that position.)
 For example:

 ```c
 // combine a collection of strings into a single string